mbusigin/disbatch/docs/Design.md

 On startup, each DEN:

-* Optionally loads additional configuration information from the `config` collection
+* Reads the config file to get MongoDB settings and possibly other settings

 * Ensures the collections have the proper indexes